 As the wife of a Minnesota farmer, Becky has a special interest in identification and treatment of mental-health issues related to farm stress.
 Through Abound's Farm-to-Farm Therapy program, she provides in-person and telehealth services to farm families, and has been featured as an expert on the topic via platforms such as "News and Views with Joel Heitkamp" on KFGO Radio and the North Dakota State University Livestock Extension Ag Challenges Webinar Series.

 Becky is certified in trauma-focused cognitive behavioral therapy (TF-CBT) which is an evidence-based treatment for children, and also holds a certificate in permanency and adoption competency.
 She is also trained in EMDR.

-Fargo, Farm to Farm Therapy, telehealth
+Fargo, Farm to Farm Therapy, and Telehealth

 Stephanie Mestery, Licensed Clinical Social Worker – ND & MN